-- BC1 This Basis for Conclusions summarises the International Accounting Standards Board's considerations in reaching its conclusions on amending IAS 41 Agriculture by Improvements to IFRSs in May 2008 and by Agriculture: Bearer Plants (Amendments to IAS 16 and IAS 41)\ in June 2014.
+- BC1 This Basis for Conclusions summarises the International Accounting Standards Board's considerations in reaching its conclusions on amending IAS 41 Agriculture, including by issuing Agriculture: Bearer Plants (Amendments to IAS 16 and IAS 41)1 in June 2014.
 Individual Board members gave greater weight to some factors than to others. - BC2 Because the Board's intention was not to reconsider the fundamental approach to the accounting for agriculture established by IAS 41, this Basis for Conclusions does not discuss requirements in IAS 41 that the Board has not reconsidered.
 The IASC Basis for Conclusions on IAS 41 follows this Basis.